 public cloud resources to handle occasional demand spikes.
 As a result, scaling to provide additional computing capacity does not incur the additional costs typical in a private cloud environment.
 Instead, it is delivered as a one-time or short-term service through a public cloud.

 Best of all, a hybrid environment seamlessly integrates public and private clouds so they can leverage the advantages of each one and run workloads where they perform optimally.
 Although hybrid clouds are ideal for organizations that need the flexibility to continually switch between cloud service models to meet business needs, hybrid clouds can become an expensive option.
 They can also be challenging and complex to integrate because organizations lack direct control over public cloud infrastructures.

-A multi-cloud deployment refers to the use of multiple public cloud providers, such as AWS, Azure and Google Cloud Platform.
+A multi-cloud deployment refers to the use of multiple public cloud providers, such as AWS, Azure, and Google Cloud Platform.
 The trend toward multi-cloud use has been driven by the desire to avoid dependency on a single cloud provider (i.e., “putting all your eggs in one basket”).
-In fact, by 2022, IDC predict that over 90% of enterprises
+In fact, by 2022, IDC predicts that over 90% of enterprises

 worldwide will be relying on a mix of on-premises/dedicated private clouds, multiple public clouds, and legacy platforms to meet their infrastructure needs.